emilyjb/SAE-Correlated-Errors/README.md

 * The file "equalpsiMLflipped.R" is the main file that runs the simulations in the main document.
 * The file "unequalpsiMLflipped.R" runs the simulations with unequal psi in the supplementary material.
+* the file "unequalpsiMLflippedT.R" runs the simulations with unequal psi and the t distribution.
 * The file "getoutputloopabc.R" gathers the output.
 * The file "repestfuns.R" is sourced in the program "unequalpsiMLflipped.R"